httpie/cli/docs/README.md

 ```

-Send multiple cookies (note the header is quoted to prevent the shell from interpreting the `;`):
+Send multiple cookies (note: the header is quoted to prevent the shell from interpreting the `;`):

 ```bash
 $ http pie.dev/cookies 'Cookie:sessionid=foo;another-cookie=bar'